 Let me give you few more evidence-based reasons to incorporate walking in your daily exercise regime.
 A research was published in Circulation, a journal of American Heart Association, led by Luisa Soares-Miranda, a PhD of the Harvard School of Public Health, Boston.
 The study showed an 11% reduction in risk of getting a heart attack in people aged 65 years and above.

 Another research by American Cancer Society, shows that walking can significantly reduce the risk of developing breast cancer and colon cancers.
 Thus, American Cancer Society recommends that every adult must get at least 150 minutes of moderately intense physical activity (such as brisk walk) or 75 minutes of vigorously intense activity (one that makes you sweat, breath faster and increases your heart rate) on a daily basis.

-Now you would agree when I say that walking is the most cheap, doable and most effective mantra to lead a healthy and happy life.
+Now you would agree when I say that walking is the cheapest, doable and most effective mantra to lead a healthy and happy life.
 Do not wait to reap its benefit.
 Include walking in your daily life and you may never need any medication.